f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

         "f5-utils-file-transfer:local-file": "configs/F5OS-BACKUP-APPLIANCE1{{currentdate}}"
     }

-You can then chek on the status of the export via the following API call:
+You can then check on the status of the export via the following API call:

 .. code-block:: bash